rocketeers/docs/II-Concepts/Tasks.md

 ),
 ```

-Or via the facade :
+or via the facade:

 ```php
 Rocketeer::add('MyTasks\Migrate');
 ```

-And there you go, tadah !
+And there you go, tadah!

 ![artisan](http://i.imgur.com/jwdQ2Ly.png)

 ## Executing tasks

-Once a task is defined, it will be available in two places : the command line interface, and the facade.
+Once a task is defined, it will be available in two places: the command line interface and the facade.

-If you registered a task named `composer` per example you'll be able to do this :
+If you registered a task named `composer`, e.g. you'll be able to do this:

 ```php
 $ php rocketeer composer
 ```

-Or in your PHP code (in `tasks.php` per example) :
+Or in your PHP code (in `tasks.php`):

 ```php
 Rocketeer::execute('composer');
 ```

 You can execute multiple tasks by passing an array of tasks.
-One thing that is crucial to remember : Rocketeer will always process the queue you pass to it, that means you can pass anything that is considered a task :
+One thing that is crucial to remember is that Rocketeer will always process the queue you pass to it.
+That means you can pass anything that is considered as a task:
-- A string command
+- A string command.
-- A closure
+- A closure.
-- The name of a task
+- The name of a task.
-- The class of a task
+- The class of a task.

 ```php
 <?php